 The overhead of calling a goal through catch/3 is comparable to call/1.
-Recovery from an exception is much slower, especially if the exception term is large due to the copying thereof.
+Recovery from an exception is much slower, especially if the exception term is large due to the copying thereof or is decorated with a stack trace using, e.g., the library prolog_stack based on the prolog_exception_hook/4 hook predicate to rewrite exceptions.